MGFPKU/MGF_dataset_shiny/README.md

 ## 📁 Data Source

-The dataset is hosted in a *private* public GitHub repository along with our scraping scripts.
+The dataset is hosted in a _private_ public GitHub repository along with our scraping scripts.
 We apologize for the inconvenience.
 But the dataset provided through the app is updated in real-time and contains most information available on the original source.

 ---

 ## 🏛️ Credits

-Developed by the **[Macro and Green Finance Lab](https://mgflab.nsd.pku.edu.cn/en/AboutUs/OurTeam/index.htm)**, Peking University (MGF@PKU).
+Developed by Dianyi Yang ([@kv9898](https://github.com/kv9898)) for the **[Macro and Green Finance Lab](https://mgflab.nsd.pku.edu.cn/en/AboutUs/OurTeam/index.htm)** at Peking University (MGF@PKU).

-For academic use, adaptation, or inquiries, please contact us directly.
+If you use or adapt this project for academic or institutional purposes, please **cite the dataset** accordingly and feel free to **reach out for collaboration or inquiries**.